singhsantosh/dsa/README.md

 # DSA
-This is a repository to practice to host all the dsa implementation
+This is to practice dsa(data structure and algorithms).